sumayamateen/Data-Analytics-Portfolio/README.md

 ---

 ## About Me
-I am a **Data Analyst specializing in Data Visualization, Business Intelligence, and Predictive Analytics**, with hands-on experience across Excelerate Internship Programs, Meta Data Analyst Professional Certificate, and AnalytixCamp SQL Analytics.
+I am a **Data Analyst specializing in Data Visualization, Business Intelligence (BI), and Predictive Analytics**.
+I am focused on the full analytical lifecycle—from transforming raw data into reliable insights, to building clear reporting dashboards that drive measurable business value.

-I transform raw data into actionable insights, reporting dashboards, and data-driven strategies that drive measurable business value.
+My hands-on experience comes from rigorous programs, including the Meta Data Analyst Professional Certificate, AnalytixCamp SQL Analytics, and the Excelerate Internship Program.

-**Open to roles:** Data Analyst, Business Intelligence Analyst, Data Visualization Specialist, SQL Analyst
+**Open to roles:** Data Analyst, Business Intelligence Analyst, Data Visualization Specialist, and SQL Analyst.

 ---